You are here

 Section 3.
 Resignation, Removal and Vacancies.

 Any Trustee may resign at any time by giving written notice to the Chair of the Board.
-Any such resignation shall take effect at a date specified in the notice or, if such date is not specified, when the notice of resignation is delivered.
+Any such resignation shall take effect on the date of delivery of the notice or on such later date as specified in the notice.

 Trustees may be removed with or without cause by a vote of two-thirds of the Trustees then in office.

-Any vacancy for a Board seat filled by election shall be filled by including the open seat in the next regular election process for that seat's constituency after the vacancy occurs so long as a call for nominations has not been announced.
+Any vacancy for a Board seat previously filled by a Trustee elected by the Organizational Members or the Chapters shall be filled by including the open seat in the next regular election process for which the call for nominations for such process has not yet been announced.
 If an election includes seats with terms or remaining terms that are unequal in length, then the seat with the longest term shall be filled by the candidate receiving the most votes, the seat with the next longest term shall be filled by the candidate receiving the next most votes, and so on.
-All Trustees so elected will be seated and their term will end as provided in Section 1 above.
-A Trustee may serve additional terms provided that the number of successive terms shall not exceed two, except that a partial term of a year or less shall not be counted as a term.

-Should the number of Trustees fall below seven (7) because elected, or appointed, Trustees have ceased to serve, or have notified the Board of their intention to resign, Trustees sufficient to maintain a minimum of seven (7) Trustees in office may be appointed by the Board for the remainder of former Trustees' terms.
-The appointments will be made to replace Trustees beginning with the shortest remaining term and proceeding until the number of regularly selected Trustees plus appointed Trustees totals seven (7).
-All Trustees appointed by the Board in this manner shall be by the affirmative vote of at least two-thirds of the members of the Board of Trustees then in office.
+Notwithstanding the above, should the total number of Trustees fall below five (5) because such Trustees have resigned, or have notified the Board of their intention to resign, or have been removed or died, the Board may appoint additional Trustees in excess of the those permitted by Section 1(d) of this Article, but not more than are necessary, to have a total of five (5) Trustees in office.
+The appointments will be made to replace Trustees beginning with the shortest remaining term and proceeding until the number of Trustees totals five (5).
+All Trustees appointed by the Board in this manner shall be by the affirmative vote of at least two-thirds of the members of the Board of Trustees then in office and shall take office immediately upon appointment or on such later date determined by the Board.

 The Trustees shall not receive any compensation (apart from reimbursement of expenses) for their services as Trustees, but this shall not preclude reasonable compensation for services rendered to the Society by a Trustee in some other capacity.